glFusion/agenda/README.md

 ##### Editing a Series

-When editing the entire series, you can only change the following data items:

-* Location
-* Description
-* Category

-You cannot change the date / times or the recurring data.
-If you need to edit any of these, you should delete the current series and create a new one.

-Note that any individually edited events in the series will not be updated.
+When editing an Event Series, there are two methods to edit the series - updating without changing the dates / times or recurrence rules and updating the recurrence rules (Edit Recurrence checked in the edit form).

+When updating just the Location, Description and/or Category (Edit Recurrence checkbox **not** checked), when saved, the entire event series will be updated **except** any exception events.

+When **Edit Recurrence** is checked, allowing you to edit all attributes of the event series, when saved, the **entire** event series (including exception events) are deleted and the series is re-created using the new rules.
+It is important to remember when **Edit Recurrence** is checked, all exception events are removed on save.
+Agenda will also place a warning on the screen to remind you of this as well.

 ### Permissions